RobotLocomotion/drake/drake/doc/ubuntu.rst

     # Ubuntu 14.04 LTS (Trusty)
     sudo apt-get install cmake-curses-gui

+    # These are not required for the basic "make" rule.
+We suggest that you
+    # wait to do this step until you actually need these tools.
+(We intend
+    # to switch to non-pip instructions once that approach has been tested.)
     sudo pip install -U cpplint Sphinx

 Download the external dependencies::

     cd drake-distro
+    env CXX=g++-4.9 CC=gcc-4.9 PATH=/usr/lib/ccache:$PATH make options
-    make options  # use the GUI to choose which externals you want, then press 'c' to configure, then 'g' to generate makefiles and exit make download-all
+    # Use the GUI to choose which externals you want, then press 'c' twice to configure, then 'g' to generate makefiles and exit.
+    # If you intend to modify Drake, we suggest that you set CMAKE_BUILD_TYPE to Debug instead of Release after the first 'g'.
+    env CXX=g++-4.9 CC=gcc-4.9 PATH=/usr/lib/ccache:$PATH make download-all

 The version of the standard C++ libraries that are shipped with the Linux distribution of MATLAB is severely outdated and can cause problems when running mex files that are built against a newer version of the standard.
 The typical error message in this case reports "Invalid MEX-Files"